Ferdinand Jung

 Ferdinand Jung (24 January 1905 – 2 December 1973) was a German Communist activist who resisted the Nazi government in the 1930s and spent a good deal of time in prisons and concentration camps.
 In later life he found himself in the political mainstream in his country's second one-party dictatorship and became a senior politician.

 Life

 Early years

-Jung was born early in the twentieth century into a working-class family in Waltershausen, a small manufacturing town in south-central Germany which since 1815 had built up a reputation as a centre for doll and toy making.
+Jung was born early in 1905 into a working-class family in Waltershausen, a small manufacturing town in south-central Germany which since 1815 had built up a reputation as a centre for doll and toy making.
 He attended school locally till 1919 and then found work in Walternshausen in one of the town's doll factories.
-He also took work in a factory producing rubber articles, which was another niche industry that had settled in the town.
+He took work in a factory producing rubber articles, which was another niche industry that had settled in the town.
 A period of unemployment followed from 1922 till 1924, after which he worked in the rubber industry, in the potash industry with Wintershall AG in nearby Merkers and on the railways, based in Walternshausen.
 There was a further period of unemployment between 1929 and 1933.